openfaas/openfaas-cloud/docs/README.md

 ### Auth

 Auth is optional and protects the dashboard from users accessing the page.
+It is implemented by the edge-router contacting the edge-auth service to validate each HTTP request.

 To enable OAuth 2.0 we will need to set up a number of DNS entries or host file entries for local development.

 #### Disable auth for local development

-If you wish to disable Auth then you can change the router's URL from `http://auth:8080` (on Swarm) or `http://auth.openfaas:8080` (on Kubernetes) to `http://echo:8080` or `http://echo.openfaas:8080` which will by-pass any need for a Cookie or JWT to be established by allowing the "echo" service to act as the authorziation.
+If you wish to disable Auth then you can change the edge-router's URL from `http://edge-auth:8080` (on Swarm) or `http://edge-auth.openfaas:8080` (on Kubernetes) to `http://echo:8080` or `http://echo.openfaas:8080` which will by-pass any need for a Cookie or JWT to be established by allowing the "echo" service to act as the authorziation.
 This works because the echo service will always return "200 OK" to requests.

 #### Set host file entries for the router (Option A)